 You’ve seen the Instagram ads.
 “Seven-figure coaches” promising you can make millions helping people with morning routines or manifestation or whatever the trending topic is this month.

 Here’s the problem: you can’t fake expertise.
-Your potential clients can smell authenticity from a mile away, and if you’re trying to coach in an area where you don’t have real experience or results, it shows.
+Potential clients can compare your claims with your experience and evidence, and if you’re trying to coach in an area where you don’t have real experience or results, it shows.

 Maybe you spent 15 years in corporate HR, but you’re trying to niche down in e-commerce because that’s what’s popular.
 Or you have a background in nonprofit management, but you’re chasing the “mindset coaching” trend.